 A strict method:

-- Compliance with the international wine competition rules and strict application of the ISO 9002 Quality Assurance standard.
+- Compliance with the international wine competition rules.

 - Guaranteed implementation of scoring criteria for international competitions.

 - Rigorous selection of the panel of expert judges, based on experience, diversity of backgrounds, professionalism, determination of their sensorial profile and training in tasting methodology.